Calathea zebrina: Zebra plant

 These plants grow quickly producing large clumps filling pots very quickly.
 Repotting is required when the plant becomes too big for the pot, with leaves crowding in.
 While repotting, the roots can be split into multiple smaller clumps to produce new plants.

 In the wild, Zebra plants grow under trees flourishing in the filtered sunlight.
 Therefore, they are good indoor plants provided there is indirect or filtered sunlight.
-They prefer moist environment and do well with frequent misting.
+They prefer moist environments and do well with frequent misting.
 The key is to not allow the soil to dry out completely.

 Watering should be more frequent in summer and spring, when the plant is growing quickly.
-During winter and rainy season, watering can be done once in 3-4 days depending on how soon the soil dries out.
+During winter and rainy seasons, watering can be done once in 3-4 days depending on how soon the soil dries out.

 Underwatering can lead to browning of leaf edges, though this can also happen due to too much harsh sunlight.
 Overwatering can lead to yellowing of leaves, and limp stems.
 Zebra plants are resistant to pests, and do not generally need pesticides.